Why we care

 Our impact on Torres del Paine

-Their biggest impact on the environment is erosion.
+Visitor's biggest impact on the environment is erosion.
 Even the most careful hiker, when one of thousands, can contribute to the destruction of vegetation surrounding the trails.

 The harsh environment means that fragile plants, most easily trampled, take a long time to grow back.